aiven/aiven-docs/docs/platform/concepts/permissions.md

 :::important
 Permissions are not yet fully supported in the Aiven Console.
-They are intended for use with the Aiven API, Aiven Provider for Terraform, and Aiven Operator for Kubernetes.
+They are intended for use with the Aiven API, Aiven Provider for Terraform, and Aiven Operator for Kubernetes®.
 :::

 You can grant the following permissions to principals.
 The actions listed for each